ctchou/php_wo_em/README.md

 --------------------------------

-In the chapter on inductively defined properties in the first volume of *Software Foundations*:
+In the chapter on inductively defined propositions in the first volume of *Software Foundations*:

 https://softwarefoundations.cis.upenn.edu/lf-current/IndProp.html